zimolzak/healthcare-data-quality/img/zimolzak-quiz-questions.md

 Data "cleaning" is (choose **all** that apply):

-A. usually not appropriate to pursue, because the "raw" data is the most faithful to the true clincal situation.
+A. usually not appropriate to pursue, because the "raw" data is the most faithful to the true clinical situation.

 B. straightforward, because it can always be compared to an external, gold standard source of truth.